Frequently (and infrequently) asked questions

 What's the story behind the writing group?

 I started it in 2002 because I was tired of writing alone and wanted company.
-(And maybe, possibly, because I was hoping to meet some ladies.)
-The group started small -- I was the only person at the first meeting -- but I stuck with it.
-Now there are hundreds of people on the email list, and we get about 15 to 20 people per meeting.
+(And maybe, possibly, because I was hoping to meet some ladies?)
+The group started small.
+I was the only person at the first meeting, but I stuck with it.
+Now there are hundreds of people on the email list, and we get about 20 people per meeting.

 What do you do at the group?
 Critique each other's stuff?

-We write for the first hour -- no assigned topics.
-People just do their own thing, and then we take turns reading our work and giving/getting feedback.
+We write for the first hour without any assigned topics.
+People just do their own thing, and then we take turns reading our work aloud and giving/getting feedback.
 It's all very laid-back and social.

 Are you working on a new book?

-Writing is extremely stressful for me, and I'm focusing on other stuff.
+Writing is stressful, and I'm focusing on YouTube videos.

 What's your middle name?